1992 United Kingdom general election: Television coverage

-The BBC ran coverage from 22:00 till 06:00, and from 09:30 till 16:00 on Friday 10 April.
+The BBC ran coverage from 21:55 till 06:00, and from 09:30 till 16:00 on Friday 10 April.
+Unlike most prior British elections, the BBC's coverage started five minutes before the polls closed and the result of the exit poll was announced live, accompanied by footage of Big Ben striking, at 10pm.
+This method of revealing the exit poll has been repeated in all subsequent BBC election night broadcasts.

 Coverage was, according to the Radio Times, supposed to end at 04:00 on Friday morning, but was extended.

 The BBC began construction of the Election 92 studio in October 1990, completing it in February 1991, due to speculation that an early election may be called in 1991.
 Rehearsals were held in the event of a Conservative and Labour victory.

 Although the election was not part of the storyline, there was much background chanting and campaigning in the BBC television soap opera EastEnders.

 On ITV, ITN produced their election night coverage from their studios in London, with Jon Snow anchoring the coverage from 22:00 until 06:00.
 They continued their daytime coverage on Friday 10 April from 09:25 until 15:25.
 Breakfast coverage of the election results were provided by TV-am, the ITV breakfast franchise, from 06:00 until 09:25, who were producing their third and final general election special.